by Deanna M. Neff, MPH

 Description of the Procedure TOP

-Small keyhole incisions will be made in 1 or both sides of the groin and in the abdomen.
-Long, thin tools will be passed through the incisions.
-They will allow the doctor to view and operate inside the body.
-First, the testicle will be examined.
+Small keyhole incisions will be made in 1 or both sides of the groin and in the belly.
+Long, thin tools will be passed through the keyholes.
+They will allow the doctor to see inside the belly to find and check the testicle.

-In some cases, a small button will be placed on the outside of the scrotum.
-The button will hold the testicle down until healing occurs.
-The doctor removes the button by cutting the stitches a few weeks after the procedure.
+In some cases, a small button is placed on the outside of the scrotum.
+The button holds the testicle down until the area heals.
+The doctor removes the button by cutting the stitches.

 How Long Will It Take?
 TOP